undeluro/undeluro/README.md

-- sup 👋.
-I’m Niyaz
+- Sup 👋, I’m Niyaz
-- problem solver from Krakow
 - Computer Science and Intelligent Systems at AGH University(2nd year)
-- focused on AI in Web3.0 and Finance
+- focused on AI in Web3 and Finance
-- strategically creating bugs since 2019
+- problem solving since 2019

 <!---
 undeluro/undeluro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.